ecoz2/ecoz2-whale/README.md

 ## Status

-Complete exercises but no model tuning per se yet.
+Complete exercises with some level of model tuning.

 A general presentation about VQ/HMM and its application on the initial set of exercises described here can be found at